 What is E2E Testing?
 End-to-end testing is a type of testing in which we test business processes (user journey) from start to finish under production-like circumstances.

-The most advantage of E2E testing is for instance that ensures Complete Correctness & Health of the Application.
+The main advantage of E2E testing is for instance that ensures Complete Correctness & Health of the Application.
 Moreover, it can also increase Confidence in the Application or even reduce Future Risks.
 In addition, it also reduces the risk of repetitive efforts.

-We can execute End-to-end testing manually, however, we can also run automated test scripts.
+We can execute End-to-end testing manually; however, we can also run automated test scripts.
 In this tutorial, we will execute an automated E2E test script.

 E2E Automation Testing frameworks